RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Experiments

 \subsection{Ablation Studies}

-\textbf{Place Recognition Pre-Training:} We conduct an ablation study on the modality‑specific place recognition pre‑training.
-We compare our proposed framework against two variants: No Pre-training, which bypasses the pre-training stage, and Joint Optimization, which unimodal and cross-modal losses are optimized simultaneously.
-As shown in~\tabref{tab:pretraining}, the No Pre-training variant suffers from severe performance degradation, highlighting the necessity of establishing robust modality-specific feature extraction capabilities before alignment.
-Furthermore, the suboptimal performance of the Joint Optimization variant indicates that premature cross-modal alignment risks convergence to a local minimum.
-This suggests that a two-stage alignment strategy is essential for maximizing both discriminability and alignment quality.
+\textbf{Place Recognition Pre-Training:} We conduct an ablation study on the pre-training stage, comparing our proposed strategy against three variants: No Pre-training, which bypasses the pre-training stage; Joint Optimization, in which unimodal and cross-modal losses are optimized simultaneously; and Anchor-Only Pre-Training, which optimizes only the teacher branch following~\cite{cattaneo2020global}.
+As shown in~\tabref{tab:pretraining}, our Modality-Specific Pre-Training achieves substantial accuracy gains over other variants, indicating that constructing discriminative feature spaces for both modalities prior to cross-modal alignment is essential.

-\textbf{Asymmetric Alignment:} We further conduct ablation study on the asymmetric alignment.
-Specifically, we benchmark three loss functions, including triplet, MSE, and InfoNCE.
-Each objective is tested under three settings: frozen LiDAR branch (Frozen L), joint fine-tuning of both branches (Both Trainable), and frozen radar branch (Frozen R).
-For the Both Trainable regime, symmetric versions of the Triplet and InfoNCE losses are employed for a fair comparison.
-As shown in~\tabref{tab:alignment}, the Frozen R configuration generally outperforms all other regimes across every loss variant, with the combination of InfoNCE and Frozen R producing the highest precision.
-This empirically corroborates the general applicability of our strategy, while validating the suitability of InfoNCE for exploiting cross-modal commonalities.